irlanassidiq/species-distribution-modeling-seagrasses-Indonesia/README.md

 # Predictors is a raster data contain value of each parameters in a raster cell, this project used the data stored in Bio-ORACLE (bio-oracle.org), which possessed the capacity to forecast as well

+#Step 1 (compiling occurrences data  into one csv file) can be seen in occurrences.r
+#Step 2  (